netcinematics/3DWebBoilerplate/README.md

  - Check this out.
 After you duplicate blankProject123 to bigWigClient123, look inside!

- - beneath all of your template boilerplate is another empty folder called /scene123
+ - Beneath all of your template boilerplate is another empty folder called /scene123

- - duplicate that folder (which can contain scene boilerplates) to rapidly create scenes.
+ - Duplicate that folder (which can contain scene boilerplates) to rapidly create scenes.
 Ding!

+ - Even better, every scene comes with it's own index.html, so it can be accessed directly.

+ - And every scene.js can be included, into a composite scene structure - like a movie. : )

- - reuse those scenes for all of the new scenes that you make, and you'll be stretching for nirvana.
+ - Reuse those scenes for all of the new scenes that you make, and you'll be stretching toward nirvana.

+ - That is why...